 New materials have been added to conventional stents in an attempt to improve their effectiveness.
 The standard stent (whether BE or SE) is bare-metal, with no added materials.
 Covered stents use a synthetic fabric, such as polytetrafluoroethylene (PTFE), which covers the metal component of the stent and acts as an exoskeleton.
 However, animal studies did not support the proposed advantage of the covered stent that it lowers the incidence of neointimal hyperplasia, which can hasten re-stenosis.
 While the incidence of neointimal hyperplasia was reduced in the mid-portion of the graft, it was comparable to that of controls at the proximal and distal ends of the covered stent.
 One major advantage of a stent graft is that a longer infra-inguinal lesion can be treated.
 In theory, the synthetic fabric of the covered stent excludes the atherosclerotic plaque from the lumen.
 In addition, the combination of the nitinol exoskeleton and the fabric cover yields a flexible, but structurally stable device, which is particularly advantageous in the femoro-popliteal segment (Balk et al, 2008).

 Drug-eluting stents (DES) that usually contain sirolimus (rapamycin) have been used "off-label" for patients with PVD.
 Other treated stents have been developed such as the Carbostent, which has a thin coating of carbon designed to reduce its interaction with platelets.
-“Off-label” use of stents is problematic because the device does not follow the conventional FDA approval process.
+“Off-label” use of stents is problematic because the device does not follow the conventional Food and Drug Administration (FDA) approval process.
 Randomized controlled trials (RCTs) are underway, one that compares PTA alone to PTA and a biliary stent in the superficial femoral and proximal popliteal arteries; another RCT has been performed, which examines a bare nitinol biliary stent in the same anatomical segment.
 Neither of these trials has yet been published in peer-reviewed journals (Balk et al, 2008).
 The National Institute for Health and Clinical Excellence's guideline on "Lower limb peripheral arterial disease: Diagnosis and management" (2012) recommended the use of bare metal stents where stenting is indicated for intermittent claudication because of a lack of evidence of superior clinical outcomes with DES.

 There is no consensus on the diagnosis or treatment of renal artery stenosis (RAS).
 The consequences of renal ischemia are hypertension, neuroendocrine activation, and renal insufficiency, which can result in acceleration of atherosclerosis, further renal dysfunction, myocardial infarction (MI), heart failure, stroke, and death.
 Whether re-vascularization improves clinical outcomes when compared with optimal medical therapy is unclear.